 - Developing or collecting up-to-date resources to help staff return (or continue) to work without fear.

-- Embracing and supporting employee mental health initiatives.
+- Embracing and supporting employee and/or student mental health initiatives.

 - Updating your recovery plan to account for multiple phases of operation.

 - Consider local economic impact and how your organization may need gradual steps to return to full functionality.